Where to buy a DnD dice bag

 Is it better to buy direct from the maker?

 If you want something built for real gameplay — not a novelty pouch that holds one set — buying from a maker who plays the game is usually the better call.
-You get accurate specs, honest capacity numbers, and someone to contact if you have questions.
+You get accurate specs, honest capacity numbers, faster checkout without a marketplace account, restock alerts on sold-out designs, and someone to contact directly if you have questions.